Code of Ethics for Tutors

 I accept constructive criticism of my work

-Relationship with learners
+Relationship with students

 I take a positive approach to teaching and encourage intrinsic motivation

-I approach learners with respect and trust
+I approach students with respect and trust

-I don't judge underperforming learners.
+I don't judge underperforming students

 Belonging to the faculty and university